-In this paper, following a rigorous DSR approach, we develop and evaluate an unspentaccount-based CBDC system.
+In this paper, we followed a rigorous DSR approach to develop and evaluate a CBDC system based on an unspent-account-state model.
 To this end, we make use of recent advancements in cryptography, especially related to ZKPs.
 Contrary to common beliefs (e.g. Armelius et al., 2021; Auer & Boehme, 2021), we demonstrate that a software-based CBDC system can support full privacy while addressing constraints related to AML and CFT regulation by imposing limits on anonymous payments.
-In our system, both privacy and compliance are provided by design, i.e., end-users do not have to trust third parties for preserving privacy and conducting compliance checks as transaction data are stored only on the end-users' devices (trustless privacy).
+In our system, both privacy and compliance are provided by design, i.e., end-users do not have to trust third parties for preserving privacy and conducting compliance checks, as transaction data are stored only on the end-users' devices (trustless privacy).
 We assess the feasibility and suitability of our technical artifact in 22 interviews with 44 leading experts from various fields, including regulation, computer science, cryptography, central banking, and payments.